 Though default will negatively affect your credit, even during the application and workout process, reported arrangements may be less damaging.
 The application process is normally 37-60 days, including 30 days to review a complete loss mitigation request.
 An alternative may take an additional 30-180 days to finalize.
 As with early intervention, investor's guidelines and financial circumstances determine the option available and its terms.
 If you are unsure of your investor, please call 866-339-2432.
 Any representative will be able to assist you.

-- If your account is due for less than 4 payments, is less than 12 months old, you have a Mortgage Revenue Bond loan, or if you have an FNMA loan and you are currently unemployed or your temporary hardship has been resolved, please see the Collections page to apply for a repayment plan or forbearance.
+- If your account is due for less than 4 payments, is less than 12 months old, or if you have an FNMA loan and you are currently unemployed or your temporary hardship has been resolved, please see the Collections page to apply for a repayment plan or forbearance.

 - If your account is due for 4 payments or more, please complete: